godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

 Secondly, you can also set up **Kerning Pairs** for individual characters.
-Specify your kerning pair by typing two sets of characters separated by a space, then followed by another space, a number to specify how many extra/less pixels to space those two sets of characters when placed next to eachother.
+Specify your kerning pair by typing two sets of characters separated by a space, then followed by another space, a number to specify how many extra/less pixels to space those two sets of characters when placed next to each other.

 .. figure:: img/using_fonts_bitmap_kerning_pairs_example.webp